-One way to finding an answer to the question, how to get wife back after separation is to make your wife miss you during separation with these tips.
+One way to find an answer to the question, of how to get your wife back after separation is to make your wife miss being with you during separation with these tips.

 Ask your wife if you can take her out once a week.

 You could just meet at a coffee shop if she wants something casual, or you could go to dinner, or you could even go on walks together.
-The point is, show her that you want to work on things.
+The point is, to show her that you want things to work out.

 5. Talk about your fears surrounding separation

-Perhaps you think that separation is just one step away from divorce—if you tell your wife, perhaps she can dispel that fear and let you know that divorce is not the outcome she wants.
+Perhaps you think that separation is just one step away from divorce.
+Perhaps your wife can dispel that fear and let you know that divorce is not the outcome she wants.
 Another fear related to dealing with marriage separation could be that she will like living away from you.

 Hopefully, when you tell your wife, she can let you know that she will miss you, but not the fighting.
 This is also indicative of the fact that your wife wants to separate but not divorce.